 After Oceanside we ran through CP Longboard.

 The new control point called CP Carl.
-From here I relaxed the rest of the way to San Diego which we arrived into the Santa Fe Station at 2:14 PM, 19 minutes late.
-Christy went and got our Trolley Day Passes and we met AC Adam then waited for the San Diego Trolley.
-They were doing construction on B Street so we went straight via the Bayside Line to 12th and Imperial Station where we transferred to the Blue Line Train to San Ysidro.
-When we got there we headed over to the waiting Trolley but left Winston and Christy who didn't make the trolley.
+From here I relaxed the rest of the way to San Diego, at which we arrived at 2:14 PM or 19 minutes late.
+Christy bought our Trolley day passes and we met AC Adam then waited for the San Diego Trolley.
+Construction was occurring on B Street so we went straight via the Bayside Line to the 12th and Imperial station, where we transferred to the Blue Line to San Ysidro.
+Upon arrival, we walked over to the waiting Trolley but left Winston and Christy who did not make it, so caught the next one.
 The trolley then left San Ysidro.

-Knowing that they would follow us by 15 minutes, AC Adam and I took the Trolley back north to Bayfront/E Street stop and we walked over to the Black Angus.
-There we were told we had to wait 30 minutes for a table.
-After 20 minutes we were seated and soon ordered.
-I went back out front and here came Winston and Christy and I yelled across the street to them telling them where we were seated.
-Once we all were back together we had a nice discussion of what to do if this ever happens again.
-I enjoyed a Top Sirloin and ice cream with hot fudge which made me a very happy traveler.
-After that very good meal, we walked back over to the Trolley Stop.
+Knowing that they would follow us by 15 minutes, AC Adam and I took the Trolley back north to Bayfront/E Street stop and walked over to the Black Angus where we were informed there was a 30 minute wait for a table.
+After 20 minutes, we were seated and soon ordered.
+I went out front and here came Winston and Christy and I called across the street to tell them where we were seated.
+Once we all were back together, we had a nice discussion of what to do if this ever happened again.
+I enjoyed a Top Sirloin and ice cream with hot fudge which made me a very happy traveller.
+After that very good meal, we walked back over to the Trolley stop.

 The happy reunited travelers waiting for the Trolley back to 12th and Imperial.